Azure/azure-init/README.md

 Azure-init consists of two main components:

-1. **azure-init** - The main provisioning agent for Azure VMs
+1. **azure-init** - The main provisioning agent run on Azure VMs
-2. **libazureinit** - A library that provides core functionality for accessing Azure services and provisioning
+2. **libazureinit** - A library that provides core functionality for accessing provisioning functionality and Azure services

 The agent communicates with the Azure Instance Metadata Service (IMDS) to retrieve VM-specific configuration data, and then applies the appropriate configurations to the Linux system.